 This is still a good, basic rule to follow if no other considerations override it.

-However, for the best results, read on to find out where you should ignore it – the basics are on this page (but you may not be familiar with all of them); for the next stage, click to go to the Pressing for Perfect points: diagonal seams page.
+However, for the best results, read on to find out where you should ignore it.
+The basics are on this page (and you will probably know some of these tips already); but for the next stage, click to go to the Pressing for Perfect points: diagonal seams page.

 The problem of a shadow showing through is less likely with the excellent quality fabrics available now.
 Having the courage to break the rule under certain circumstances allows easier matching of seams, and reliably perfect points – every patchworker’s dream!

 If you are worried about this, look at this block:

 All of the quilts and wallhangings that I have designed have plenty of seams pressed behind the lighter fabrics – but it isn’t noticeable.
 What people DO notice is the sharp points!

 There are two main considerations to be aware of

 - avoiding bulk at seam joins